phpDocumentor/fig-standards/proposed/phpdoc.md

 * "DocBlock" is a "DocComment" containing a single "PHPDoc" structure and represents the basic in-source representation.

-* "Tag" is a single piece of meta information regarding a "Structural Element" or a component thereof.
+* "Tag" is a single piece of meta information regarding a Structural Element or a component thereof.

-* "Inline PHPDoc" is a "PHPDoc" that is related to a "Tag" instead of a "Structural element".
+* "Inline PHPDoc" is a "PHPDoc" that is related to a "Tag" instead of a Structural Element.
 It replaces the description part of the "Tag".

 * "Type" is the determination of what type of data is associated with an element.
   This is commonly used when determining the exact values of arguments, constants,